geseib/wellArchWidget/README.md

 ## Well Architected Status Cloudwatch Dashboard Custom Widget

-Add a widget with counts of high and medium risk items to a dashboard.
-Usefully as part of a Ops dashboard for your workloads.
+Add a widget with counts of high and medium risk items from a Workload's Well Architected Review and publishes them to a Cloudwatch dashboard.
+This can be useful as part of a Ops dashboard for your workloads.

 ![Well Architected Status](./widget.png "Widget")